pgEdge/cli/README.md

 Check out our [commands](https://github.com/pgEdge/pgedge/tree/main?tab=readme-ov-file#cli-commands) to learn more about our multi-master power at your fingertips. :-)

-# To setup a dev environment to contribute to this project:
+# To setup a dev environment:

 1.)
 Clone this repo